Blog

 Why withdrawal happens

-Cut caffeine abruptly and symptoms — headache, fatigue, irritability — typically begin 12–24 hours later and can last 2–9 days.
+Cut caffeine abruptly and the symptoms (headache, fatigue, irritability) typically begin 12–24 hours later and can last 2–9 days.
 It's a real rebound, not weakness.

-Ease off gently — your body barely notices.
+Ease off gently, and your body barely notices.

 A taper that works